A new foundation of quantum decision theory: A new foundation of quantum decision theory

-For the purpose of this article, it is crucial that my foundation of quantum theory also is valid when relevant accessible variables are macroscopic.
-In the language of Khennikov (2010), I also want to include quantum-like models, which are applicable in biology, economy, psychology and many other disciplines.
-Quantum structure may be ubiquitous.
-A special case is quantum cognition theory (Wang et al., 2013; Pothos and Busemeyer, 2022), which includes quantum decision theory.

-The crucial assumption of Theorem 1 is that there exist two different maximal accessible theoretical variables in some given situation.
-This situation may well be macroscopic.

-I will start with an example from Helland (2021).
-In a medical experiment, let $\mu_a, \mu_b, \mu_c$ and $\mu_d$ be continuous inaccessible parameters, the hypothetical effects of treatment $a, b, c$ and $d$, respectively.
-Assume that the focus of the experiment is to compare the effect of treatment $b$ with the mean effect of the other treatments, which is supposed to give the parameter $\frac{1}{3}(\mu_a+\mu_c+\mu_d)$.
-One wants to do a pairwise experiment, but it turns out that the maximal parameter that can be estimated is $\theta^b =\mathrm{sign}(\mu_b-\frac{1}{3}(\mu_a+\mu_c+\mu_d))$.

-In the language of the present article, $\theta^b$ here is a maximal accessiblble theoretical variable.
-In concrete terms, one can imagine the following situation: One has four different ointments against rash.
-A patient is treated with ointment $b$ on one side of his back, a mixture of the other ointments on the other side of his back.
-It is only possible to observe which side improves best but this observation is assumed to be very accurate.
-In practice the experiment is done on many patients, and one selects out the patients were the difference is clear.

-The concrete factors above make $\theta^b$ maximal.
-For a complete description of the experiment, see Helland (2021), Subsection 5.6.4.
-The application of a quantum-like model to the important field of experimental design is a completely new area that ought to be treated more thoroughly.

-Several examples are given in Haven and Khrennikov (2013), say, and similar discussions could have been made with some of these examples.
-I will maintain, however, that the term maximal has a precise definition, as given in Subsection 2.1.
-Let first a partial ordering among theoretical variables be defined by $\alpha\le\beta$ if $\alpha = f(\beta)$ for some function $f$.
+I will maintain that the term maximal has a precise definition, as given in Subsection 2.1.
+To repeat , let first a partial ordering among theoretical variables be defined by $\alpha\le\beta$ if $\alpha = f(\beta)$ for some function $f$.
 An accessible variable $\theta$ is maximal if it is maximal among the accessible variables with respect to this partial ordering.

 In a setting with decision variables, such a variable can be seen to be maximal if the corresponding actor(s) just is/are able to make the decision.
+If one adds one extra possible action, $C$ is then unable to make the decision.